 I felt disappointed in myself, to say the least.

 As a freelance editor, I review more than 100,000 words each week on average, and after hours upon hours of reading for work, it can be hard to muster up the motivation to pick up a book just for the fun of it.
-For this reason, I resolved in 2020 to find a reading challenge that could keep me excited about reading by adding some structure to reading routine while inspiring me to branch out and explore genres I don’t normally reach for.
+For this reason, I resolved in 2020 to find a reading challenge that could keep me excited about reading by adding some structure to my reading routine while inspiring me to branch out and explore genres I don’t normally reach for.

 I looked to Pinterest for ideas, but many of the reading lists I found either featured way too many prompts for me to cover in a single year or highlighted a specific genre, and didn’t veer far from it.
 Instead of continuing to search for a reading challenge that provided a happy medium, I decided to create my own.